adam900710/btrfs_talk/raid56.md

   This involves zoned devices (including the infamous consumer level SMR disks).

-# RAID56 in generic (the light side)
+# RAID56 in generic (the good)

 ## RAID4

-Although RAID4 is not utilized by btrfs, it provides a very good basis to explain the whole RAID456 family.
+Although RAID4 is not utilized by btrfs, it provides a very good basis to explain the whole RAID456 family, thus I'd like to start with RAID4 first.

 The idea itself is pretty straightforward: